“Ravi Zacharias, who spent his life defending Christianity through books and lectures, has died. He was 74.”

 That was how CNN reported the death of internationally renown Christian apologists, Dr Ravi Zacharias on 19 May, 2020.

-Although I never got to meet him personally in his lifetime, I have read a couple of his articles and also listened to his recorded audio or video messages.
+Although I never got to meet him personally in his lifetime (I wish I did!), I have read a couple of his articles and also listened to his recorded audio or video messages.

-In all, I am convinced that Ravi was a man of very deep spiritual convictions.
+In all, I am convinced that Ravi was a man of very deep spiritual convictions who shared his faith with both love and passion in a unique way.

 He even founded an organisation whose driving “goal is to touch both the heart and the intellect of the thinkers and influencers in society by tackling some of the toughest questions about faith and providing thoughtful answers.”

-From the time he made the full commitment to follow God at the tender age of 17, he never looked back till he breathed his last at the ripe age of 74 years old, in sharing the Gospel.
+From the time he made the full commitment to follow God at the tender age of 17 ion India, he never looked back till he breathed his last at the ripe age of 74 years old, in sharing the Gospel.

 An obituary statement from his organisation, RZIM, sheds a little light on Ravi’s lifelong passion for sharing the gospel of our Lord, Jesus Christ: